Choosing a Doctor.

 American Society of Plastic Surgery member surgeons

-Our physicians have received awards, been awarded Wichita Business Journal’s Excellence in Surgery and 40 Under 40 Awards, been chosen multiple years as the area’s best doctors, received humanitarian awards, and served across the world for more than 20 years serving underprivileged nations with Operation Smile and Partners in Health.
+Over the years, our physicians have received awards, been awarded Wichita Business Journal’s Excellence in Surgery and 40 Under 40 Awards, and been chosen multiple years as the area’s best doctors.